emcrisostomo/fswatch/README.md

     $ make pdf

+and can then be installed invoking the `install-pdf` target:

+    $ make install-pdf

 Since typical users will not have a TeX distribution installed in their computers, the PDF manuals for every version of `fswatch` will be hosted at [this address][manual].